stollander33/docs/docs/users/user_guide.md

 `rapydo start`

-Please not that this step could require new builds and take some time (only the first time)
+Please not that this step could require new builds and take some time (first time only)

+#### Post-upgrade issues:

+- RAPyDo 0.6.7 upgraded the PostgreSQL version from 10.7 to 11.4.
+Databases created with psq10 are not compatible with psq11 and your container will fail to start with the following error:

+  > FATAL:  database files are incompatible with server
+  >
+  > DETAIL:  The data directory was initialized by PostgreSQL version 10, which is not compatible with this version 11.4.

+  You have two options to fix the error:

+  - If your database is only used to store sessions you can simply destroy the database volume (an empty database will be automatically re-created at startup)

+    `rapydo remove`

+    `docker volume rm YOUR_PROJECT_sqldata

+    ``rapydo start``

+  - If you cannot lose your data, please refer to the [Official Upgrading Guide](https://www.postgresql.org/docs/11/upgrading.html)